 Take a Ride Back in Time.
 To 1866.

+Join us at the Chisholm Trail Heritage Museum to explore the true stories of the Longhorn, the great cattle drives, and the American cowboy!
 Designed by Texas architect James Wahrenberger (1855 – 1929) and built in 1903, the former Knights of Pythias Hall in Cuero, Texas, is now home to the Chisholm Trail Heritage Museum.
 Already a beacon of cultural renaissance in this proud South Central Texas town, the Museum will become a heritage center, preserving and celebrating the rural ranching tradition that is our shared birthright as Texans.

+Community Center Available for Events!
 Beautifully restored rooms that once hosted the ceremonial and social activities of the Knights of Pythias are now open to the community.
 They are now available for civic and business groups, social events and family gatherings.
 Fully accessible and well equipped to handle the AV requirements of business meetings, our meeting rooms are also the perfect choice for social gatherings.
 The catering kitchen is conveniently located adjacent to the rooms.
 And, word’s getting around – the handsome, high-windowed rooms are quickly becoming the desirable venue for stylish weddings!
 Event Rental Information | 361-277-2866